MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionhandler_consumptionsettings.md

 **Returns**: True if HTTP operations are disallowed, else false If this is set to true, [ProtectionHandler](class_mip_protectionhandler.md) creation will only succeed if content has already been previously decrypted and its unexpired license is cached.
-A [mip::NetworkError](undefined) will be thrown if cached content is not found.
+A mip::NetworkError= will be thrown if cached content is not found.

 ### SetIsOfflineOnly function
 Sets whether or not [ProtectionHandler](class_mip_protectionhandler.md) creation allows for online HTTP operations.